fireblocks/recovery/docs/CONTRIBUTING.md

 # 🔨 Contributing

-This repository contains two applications ([Recovery Utility](../packages/app/) and [Recovery Relay](../packages/relay/)) and two internal dependencies ([Key Recovery and Derivation Server](../packages/server/) and [shared frontend components and utilities](../packages/shared/)).
+This repository contains two applications ([Recovery Utility](../packages/recovery-utility/) and [Recovery Relay](../packages/recovery-relay/)) and three internal dependencies (the [Extended Key Recovery module](../packages/extended-key-recovery/), the [Wallet Derivation helpers](../packages/wallet-derivation/), and [shared frontend components and utilities](../packages/shared/)).
 [Recovery Utility](../packages/app/) is a cross-platform [Electron](https://www.electronjs.org/) app compiled for macOS, Windows, and Linux.
 Its window UI, along with Recovery Relay, are built with [React](https://reactjs.org/) on the [Next.js](https://nextjs.org/) framework, using [Material UI](https://mui.com/material-ui/getting-started/overview/) components.

-[Recovery Utility](../packages/app/) includes the compiled [Key Recovery and Derivation Server](../server) in its [contents](https://www.electron.build/configuration/contents.html#extrafiles), spawns it as a child process, and interfaces with it using HTTP requests to restore a workspace's extended private/public keys and to derive wallets' addresses and their private/public keys.

-[Recovery Utility](../packages/app/) is intended to be run on an offline, air-gapped machine.
-It uses a companion web app, [Recovery Relay](../packages/relay/), to check wallet balances and initiate transactions from recovered wallets.
-The withdrawal process is as follows:
+[Recovery Utility](../packages/recovery-utility/) is intended to be run on an offline, air-gapped machine.
+It uses a companion web app, [Recovery Relay](../packages/recovery-relay/), to check wallet balances and initiate transactions from recovered wallets.

-1. The user opens the withdrawal window from Recovery Utility.
-2. Recovery Utility generates a cryptographically-secure encryption PIN and [a unique Recovery Relay URL](../packages/app/renderer/lib/relayUrl.ts) with hash parameters containing the wallet's address and AES-encrypted private key.
-3. The user scans the Recovery Relay URL QR code from an internet-connected device.
-4. On the internet-connected device, the user fills out transaction details, then enters the encryption PIN to decrypt the wallet's private key and create/sign a transaction.
-All transaction logic is performed in the browser and then broadcast via RPC to a blockchain node. **Recovery Relay does not send any private key materials to a server.**
+[Recovery Utility](../packages/recovery-utility/) includes the compiled [Extended Key Recovery module](../extended-key-recovery) in its [contents](https://www.electron.build/configuration/contents.html#extrafiles) and spawns it as a child process to restore a workspace's extended private/public keys.
+Both [Recovery Utility](../packages/recovery-utility/) and [Recovery Relay](../packages/recovery-relay/) use the [Wallet Derivation helpers](../packages/wallet-derivation/) to derive wallets' addresses and their private/public keys.

 Recovery Relay can be hosted on any static file server, and Fireblocks maintains an instance hosted on Vercel at [relay.fireblocks.solutions](https://relay.fireblocks.solutions).
-Users can set a custom Recovery Relay URL in Recovery Utility's settings, after recovering their private keys.
+Users can set a custom Recovery Relay URL in Recovery Utility's settings, after recovering their extended private keys.

 ## Packages